 The default event views provided by the Events Calendar are more than enough for most websites.
 But sites with large numbers of events may want to display their events in a more tabular, grid-based format.

 The benefit of listing events in a table is that people can view large numbers of events on the same screen.
 They can sort the events table to find the type of event they're looking for by clicking on a column header or category.

 They can type a keyword in the search box to perform a search.
 None of this is possible using the default Events Calendar views.
 It's a useful alternative to plugins that list events in a calendar or date-based layout.

 Once a user has found the event they're interested in, the table lets them click from the events table to the single event page provided by the Events Calendar plugin.
-This lets them view more information, book an event (depending on your add-ons) and everything you'd expect from an events site.
+This lets them view more information, book an event, and everything you'd expect from an events site.

 What types of events can I list in a table?